ozntel/file-tree-alternative/README.md

 -   You can sort your files depending on your needs.
 Current options are `File Name`, `File Size`, `Creation Time` and `Update Time`.
 You can sort from both sides using `Reverse Order` button.

+# Style Settings

+As of version 2.3.2, the plugin supports Custom Style Setings.
+To be able to use it, you need to install <a href="https://github.com/mgmeyers/obsidian-style-settings">Style Settings</a> plugin.
+You can customize the size, colors etc.

 ## Sample Images

 -   Single Folder View: